camptocamp/odoo-cloud-platform/base_fileurl_field/README.rst

 Base FileURL Field
 ==================

-This module adds a new field type FileURL to odoo.
+This module adds a new field type FileURL to Odoo.
-FileURL is an extension of field type Binary, with the aim to store its value on any kind external storage.
+FileURL is an extension of field type Binary, with the aim to store its value on any kind of external storage.
-It's been built with the focus on Amazon S3 but could be used with other storage solution as long as it extends the functionaly of base_attachment_object_storage.
+It's been built with the focus on Amazon S3 but could be used with other storage solution as long as it extends the functionality of base_attachment_object_storage.

 Usage
 -----

-FileURL fields is intended to store Binary data on an external storage with the possibility to be accessed outside of odoo.
+FileURL fields is intended to store Binary data on an external storage with the possibility to be accessed outside of Odoo.

 :param storage_location: Required external storage that must be activated on the system (cf base_attachment_storage)